-A Square Pegg in a Round Hellhole.
+A square Pegg in a round hellhole…

-Hot Fuzz Official Trailer #1 – (2007) HD, Movieclips, http://www.youtube.com and photographs © Universal Pictures
+Hot Fuzz Official Trailer #1 – (2007) HD, Movieclips and photos © Universal Pictures

 However, I’m sure this particular pairing would prefer to be compared to the Han Solo and Chewbacca double act.
 Simon Pegg is an English comedian and now Hollywood – possibly assuming Scotland is a mere suburb North of London – have cast him as Scotty in their recent Star Trek movies.
-Hot Fuzz also stars a fantastic supporting British – sorry English – cast with every British National Treasure, from Jim Broadbent to Kenneth Cranham of the Carry on movies to Bill Nighy.
+Hot Fuzz also stars a fantastic supporting British – sorry English – cast with every British National Treasure, from Jim Broadbent to Kenneth Cranham to Bill Nighy.

-Starting with a montage about the rise and successes of a high achieving, London-based policeman, Nick Angel (Pegg), showing the highlights of his daring, exemplary career to date.
+This film starts with a montage about the rise and successes of a high achieving, London-based policeman, Nick Angel (Pegg), showing the highlights of his daring, exemplary career to date.
 He is then summoned to his superiors office meeting with three English colleagues – from English, more English to most English actor – and told that he’s being moved to the sleepy twee – and heavily satirised – English country hamlet of Sandford in Gloucestershire.

-We are introduced to the token Neighbourhood watch man (Edward Woodward) and his surprisingly extensive video library, the bartender and his wife and the supermarket owner played by a devilishly smarmy moustached ex James Bond, Timothy Dalton.
-Angel finds the job considerably less thrilling to begin with and when he confiscates a shed full of firearms and explosives from a yokel local, he feels a little encouraged.
+We are introduced to the token Neighbourhood watchman (Edward Woodward) and his surprisingly extensive video library, the bartender and his wife and the supermarket owner played by a devilishly smarmy moustached ex James Bond, Timothy Dalton.
+Angel finds the job considerably less thrilling, to begin with, and when he confiscates a shed full of firearms and explosives from a yokel local, he feels a little encouraged.
 Things get much more interesting, however as the town is suddenly the scene for a number of violent deaths…

 The film was written by 3 writers – including Pegg – from Pegg’s comedy TV series Spaced (1999-2001) and his zombie comedy Shaun of the Dead (2004).
 Like these, Hot Fuzz is full of the familiar satire and homages we know and love and as well many familiar faces from British film and television.
-The cast is a delight, where many of the older cast can be identified by true film buffs like darlin’ husband and younger comedians share the fun.
-There are also a number of cameos to watch out for, no clues here..but worth looking for from the start of the film.
+The cast is a delight, where many of the older cast can be identified by true film buffs like Darlin’ Husband and younger comedians share the fun.
+There are also a number of cameos to watch out for, but no clues here.
+But all are worth looking for as they appear from the start of the film.

 Weeper Rating: 😦 /10